Strigida/100-Days-of-Code-May-2020/README.md

 It all went significantly faster, today, so the algorithm work is definitely improving my skills!
 I think I'll start the project I've been considering after I've finished working through the algorithm practice on freeCodeCamp.org.

+---
+## Day 19: Algorithms
+*5/22/2020*

+---
+Similar practice, and seeing improvement in the amount of time it takes me to solve a problem!
+Also finding it's rather fun!

+---